jwaltner/banana_navigation/README.md

 ## Instructions

 Follow the instructions in `Navigation.ipynb` to train the agent.
 Note that with the model provided here which trains from the 37 states provided in the pre-packaged Unity environment, a GPU was not required.

+Note that a report on this project is provided in `Report.md`.